Roasted tomato pasta sauce

 1. Adjust oven rack to middle position; heat oven to 350 degrees.

-2. In a large bowl, gently toss the tomatoes with 5 tsp. of oil, salt, pepper flakes, black pepper, sugar, vinegar, and garlic.
+3. In a large bowl, gently toss the tomatoes with the olive oil (except for 1 tsp., which you should set aside), salt, pepper flakes, black pepper, sugar, vinegar, and garlic.
 Spread in even layer on rimmed baking sheet (about 17 by 12 inches).
-In the same bowl, toss shallots with 1 teaspoon oil; scatter shallots over tomatoes.
+In the same bowl, toss shallots with the remaining teaspoon oil; scatter shallots over tomatoes.

-4. While tomatoes cook, bring 2 quarts water to boil in large stockpot.
-Just before removing tomatoes from oven, stir 1 tsp. salt and pasta into boiling water and cook until al dente.
+5. While tomatoes cook, bring 4 quarts water to boil in large stockpot.
+Just before removing tomatoes from oven, stir 1 Tbs. salt and pasta into boiling water and cook until al dente.
 Drain pasta and add to the large bowl you used for the tomatoes.
 Using a metal spatula, scrape the tomato mixture into the bowl on top of the pasta.
 Add the basil and toss to combine.
 Serve immediately, sprinkling cheese over individual bowls.

-My changes: The recipe calls for 1/2 pound of pasta but I think that’s too much for the amount of sauce, so I made 1/3 pound.
-I didn’t have quite enough cherry tomatoes so I also used some small, dark-brown tomatoes I had bought for sandwiches.
-I missed the shallot instructions, and just mixed them in with all the other ingredients, rather than lying them on top of the tomatoes.
-I didn’t measure my balsamic vinegar, just sprayed some on top of the tomatoes.
+I didn’t have enough tomatoes so I halved the recipe.
+Still, I didn’t have enough cherry tomatoes so I also used some small, dark-brown tomatoes I had bought for sandwiches.
+I mis-read the shallot instructions, and just mixed the slices in with all the other ingredients, rather than lying them on top of the tomatoes.
+The (halved) recipe calls for 1/2 pound of pasta but I thought that seemed like too much for the amount of sauce, so I made 1/3 pound.

 The sauce was quite good–the tomatoes were still quite pulpy and clung to the pasta, but despite not really being saucy they did taste like a sauce.
 I was afraid that the tomato skins would be tough or annoying, but I didn’t even notice them.
 The sauce had a very roasted flavor, from the browned bits of shallot and tomato skin.
 I would make this recipe again, but next time I would serve something else substantial and low-calorie alongside it.
 I think I could eat infinite bowls of pasta and this tomato sauce without feeling full.
 Maybe a white bean soup or a chickpea salad would be a nice accompaniment, or a big bowl of steamed vegetables tossed with lemon juice and fresh herbs?